FrancescoBorzi/PvPstats/README.md

 PvPstats is an utility for **TrinityCore** and **CMaNGOS** that allows to store and display data about **Battleground scores**.
 It consists in a core modification and a web application written in **PHP**.
 It's released under the [GNU GPL v3 License](https://github.com/ShinDarth/PvPstats/blob/master/LICENSE).

+**Note that the core modification has been included in both [TrinityCore](https://github.com/TrinityCore/) and [CMaNGOS](https://github.com/cmangos/) official repositories, so you will need to enable it only (as explained in install instructions linked below)**.

 Each time a Battleground ends, PvPstats stores in the database all Battlegrounds:

 - Date & time